Ioanardelean/PanicControl/Wiki.md

 # Panic Control

 Panic Control is a backup web application, that tracks the health servers status of a customer website and manages communication during an incident.
-The application involves the creation of a project backup, during process the user introduces data referent to his site and chooses, create or upload the customized templates mail and templates status pages.
 The main features of Panic Control is monitoring and alerting.
+In case of incident, the comunication plays an important role for the users, alerts the users with personalized emails and forgets the error page `500`, you can personalize your own status page directly in the application Panic.